RupankarCh/my-notes/Networking/IOS.md

 ---

 ## i.
 Console Access
-Means connecting your computer **directly to the Cisco device's console port**.
+Used when you are physically beside the router means connecting your computer **directly to the Cisco device's console port**.
 You don't need an IP address, Telnet, or SSH for the initial connection.

 Practical setup